Santiago Moreno (footballer)

-Santiago Moreno (born 21 April 2000) is a Colombian professional footballer who plays as a winger for Brazilian League club Fluminense.
+Santiago Moreno (born 21 April 2000) is a Colombian professional footballer who plays as a winger for MLS club FC Dallas, on loan from Fluminense.

 Career

 Portland Timbers

 On 29 July 2021, Moreno signed with MLS side Portland Timbers on a contract until 2025.

 On 4 December 2021, Moreno scored for the Timbers against MLS side Real Salt Lake in the 2021 MLS Cup Playoffs to help send the Timbers to the MLS Cup Final.